nbajwa/Elliotts-Epic-Challenges/Nadia/Monday/The-Ruby-Group/README.md

 * A group has an owner, members, and a topic
 * A user can be in many meetings
 * A meeting has a leader, attendees, and a meeting time
+* A User has all of the groups they own, the groups they're in, the meetings they lead, the meetings they attend, and an Email/Password for log in

+##Release 1